Digital Planning Tool: Blue-Green Infrastructure Planner (BGI Planner)

 • June 2023: During the Measures Workshop organised by the Technologiestiftung Berlin, planning processes from district offices and senate departments were analysed to establish specific requirements for the BGI Planner.
 This included four planning scenarios: new developments, urban renewal areas, green space planning, and street planning.
 Further details of this process can be found here.
 A comprehensive report on the Measures Workshop is also available.

+A comprehensive documentation of the measures workshop is also available for download.
 Learn more about how a Measures Workshop works here.

 2024: Development of a Click Dummy

-Since the summer of 2024, the Technologiestiftung Berlin has been developing a Click Dummy—a clickable prototype of the future user interface.
+• Since the summer of 2024, the Technologiestiftung Berlin has been developing a Click Dummy – a clickable prototype of the future user interface.
 This prototype is being created through an agile process alongside planners and is continuously refined via regular testing, known as hallway testing.
 Experts provide feedback on the tool's usability and functionality to ensure it meets users' needs.

 2025: Usability Testing and Modelling